Summer Lawn Care

 A man spray herbicide on his lawn.

 Before spraying, be sure temperatures in your area will be below 85 degrees for a few days.
 Higher temperatures can lead to the herbicide damaging your grass.
-Applying chemicals to an already stressed lawn can compound the problem, as well.
+Applying chemicals to an already stressed lawn can also compound the problem.
 Consider hand-pulling weeds with a tool if your grass is dealing with disease or heat stress.

 5. Aerate Your Lawn